IIIF/api/source/api/auth/0.9/implementation.md

 ## 1. Introduction

-This document is a companion to the [IIIF Authentication Specification][auth-api].
+This document is a companion to the [IIIF Authentication API][auth-api]  specification.
 It addresses issues that might be met when implementing the specification in a browser-based JavaScript application.

 ### 1.1 Summary of Authentication Flow

-As detailed in the [specification][auth-api], clients need to distinguish between Content Resources that are loaded indirectly, such as images or videos, and Description Resources typically loaded directly via the [XmlHttpRequest API][xmlhttprequest] (XHR), such as the info.json document that describes an image service.
+As detailed in the [IIIF Authentication API][auth-api] specification, clients need to distinguish between Content Resources that are loaded indirectly, such as images or videos, and Description Resources typically loaded directly via the [XmlHttpRequest API][xmlhttprequest] (XHR), such as the info.json document that describes an image service.
 The client uses a Description Resource to build the elements that will trigger the browser to request the Content Resources

 A web page on the *host domain* loads a IIIF client application from the *client domain* (such as a content delivery network) which in turn loads the IIIF descriptions and content from one or more *resource domains*.
 Therefore all interactions are potentially subject to the cross-domain security polices of modern browsers.